MelodicTyper/SSOQL/README.md

 ## Language Design

 ### Core Structure
 SSOQL follows a simple structure with named query blocks that contain operations on data.
-Each query can have multiple operations that process the data and produce ONE result.
-Queries do not produce objects or arrays, they produce a string, a number, or a boolean.
+Queries can return strings, booleans, integers or arrays of those values.

 ### Assumed Data
 Lots of data is assumed to reduce complexity.
 For example, if a query uses a key name for something far down in USE context with multiple contexts, it will return the query ran on all of the possible assumed fields.
 For example,